ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Verification and Examples
 =========================

+This release does not include support for model verification or visualization.
+Currently, only a basic NCL script is provided to create a basic visualization of model output.
-A comprehensive example is provided, including output data sets.
-It is possible to do a visual check to verify that the application is set up correctly and producing reasonable results.
+This is provided only as an example for users familiar with NCL, and may be used to do a visual check to verify that the application is set up correctly and producing reasonable results.

 ftp://ftp.emc.ncep.noaa.gov/EIB/UFS/visualization_example/